Understanding developing turbulence by a study of the nonlinear energy transfer in the Navier-Stokes equation: Examples

 \subsection{Single, short pulse}

 This example shows some of the essential features of the Navier-Stokes equation nonlinearity.
-We assume a single, 1 second long, time record consisting of a short, Gaussian pulse, which contains a broad spectrum, see Figure~\ref{fig:3} and Figure~\ref{fig:4}.
+We assume a single, 1 second long, time record consisting of a short, Gaussian pulse, (Figure~\ref{fig:3}) which contains a broad spectrum (Figure~\ref{fig:4}).
 The convection record has been used to obtain the spatial spectrum from the temporal signal.
 The program includes convection and dissipation, but not pressure.
 As can be seen in Figure~\ref{fig:5} and Figure~\ref{fig:6} (movies showing steps of 1.000 iterations up to a total of 12.000 iterations), the pulse gets steeper and the power spectrum broadens towards higher spatial frequencies.
-The power law is cut off at high frequency due to dissipation.
+The power law is cut off at high frequency due to the finite dissipation, which in the time record in Figure~\ref{fig:5} corresponds to the bounded steepness of the pulse (the soft upper edge).

 As seen in the figures and also known from studies of Burgers' equation, the shape of the velocity time trace tends towards a `sawtooth' function.
 The particular form of the nonlinear term, $u\cdot \nabla u$ , can be interpreted as the product between a signal, $u$, and its slope, $\nabla u$.
 The tendency for the sawtooth function to form can be qualitatively understood from the product of the signal with its slope over repeated actions of the nonlinear term.
-The sawtooth function can be represented by $u(s)=\frac{h}{L}(L-s)$, where $2L$ is the pulse length and $h$ its height.
+The sawtooth function can, disregarding the soft upper shock edge due to the finite dissipation, be well approximated by a triangular function $u(s)=\frac{h}{L}(L-s)$, where $2L$ is the pulse length and $h$ its height.
 The Fourier transform of this function, $\hat{u}(k)=2 \frac{h}{k} \sin (kL) $, will have a $k^{-1}$ dependency and, consequently, the power spectrum $S(k)=\frac{\hat{u}\cdot \hat{u}^{\ast}}{2L}=2 \frac{1}{k^2} \frac{h^2}{L} \sin ^2 (kL) $ will roll off as $k^{-2}$.
 An analogous analysis can be carried out in the temporal domain.
-Even the fundamental frequency corresponding to the pulse length is visible in the spectrum of Figure~\ref{fig:6}.
-Although the pulses in a measured record are more irregular, the tendency towards triangular pulses will persist, which explains the $-2$ slope of the spectrum.
+Even the fundamental frequency from the $\mathrm{sin}^2$-function, corresponding to the pulse length, is visible in the spectrum of Figure~\ref{fig:6}.
+Although the pulses in a measured record are more irregular, the tendency towards triangular pulses will persist, which explains the $-2$ (or $-6/3$) slope of the spectrum.

-The special form of the nonlinear term is also responsible for the tendency of the kinetic energy to move towards higher frequencies.
-A simple example illustrates the effects:
+As will be seen in the third example, on the effect of pressure fluctuations, the classically (or from plain dimensional analysis) expected $-5/3$ slope in turbulence measurements can be attained if the pressure fluctuations are included.
+But the exact pressure contribution will depend on the flow properties and boundary conditions.